 A community is a group of people who share the same language (in this case, Singapore Sign Language) as well as a common culture and sense of bonding.
-The Deaf community is made up of individuals – both deaf and hearing – who embrace and adopt Deaf culture and sign language as part of their self identity.
+The Deaf community is made up of Deaf people who adopt Deaf culture and sign language as part of their self identity.
+Hearing persons – who embrace Deaf culture and uses sign language – may also accepted by Deaf people as part of the Deaf community.

 Did YOU KNOW?
 Deaf Culture is recognised under Article 30, paragraph 4, of the United Nations Convention on the Rights of Persons with Disabilities (Convention on the Rights of Persons with Disabilities).
 This convention has been signed and ratified by the Singapore government.